There are many different types of lifeboats that vessels use today. It is a vital safety appliance on board that it is mandatory to have them.

 Since it is totally enclosed, it houses electronic equipment for communication necessary during a rescue operation.
 They are also designed to be self-righting.

-Most of the ships I sailed with have this type of lifeboat.
+Most of the ships I sailed with had this type of lifeboat.
 It is very hot inside when full and the air could be a bit unpleasant, especially during warm weather.

-Lifeboats are useless unless we can deploy them during emergencies.
+Lifeboats are useless unless we can deploy them on the water during emergencies.

 On normal days, they have securing arrangements to prevent accidental release.
-But they are also designed to be launched within a few minutes.
+But they are also designed to be launched within a few minutes only.

 Davit-type launch uses a davit to lower the boat into the water.
 The boat then releases the lines and hooks when it touches the water.

-Open-type and partially enclosed type lifeboats uses this kind of launching method.
+Open-type and partially enclosed-type lifeboats use this kind of launching method.

-Free-fall launching involves dropping the lifeboat from its securing arrangement.
+Free-fall launching involves dropping the lifeboat into the water from its securing arrangement.